Welcome to Submittable!

 When your Project is finalized, you are ready to launch your call for submissions!
 On the Submissions tab in your Submittable account, click the View Your Site button in the top right to be taken to a page that lists all of your live Projects.
 Share this link or click into a Project to share a link directly to that opportunity.

-Did you know that we offer free promotional services?
-Follow this link to request that Submittable showcase your call to our audience of hundreds of thousands of opportunity-seekers and creatives.
-Or learn more about our paid marketing services to ensure that you get the quality and quantity of submisisons that you're looking for.
+Learn about our paid marketing services to ensure that you get the quality and quantity of submissions that you're looking for.

-You're now ready to go on Submittable!
+You're now ready to go with Submittable!
 Have fun.